Alert

 April 26, 2025

 Come to learn about and speak the language of Ireland, An Ghaeilge.
 Stay to meet master uilleann piper Jerry O’Sullivan and enjoy an afternoon concert.
-Co-sponsored by the Center for Irish Studies and the department of Languages & Literature.
+Co-sponsored by the Center for Irish Studies and the English department.

 Sara BerkeleyPoetry Reading: Sara Berkeley, Reading and in Conversation